skip find. lates 70s/early 80s dawes echelon, 531 frame. missing a few bits.

 View attachment 14122

-yeah, oxy acetylene torch sort of thing?yeah. probably fixable, but not by me. would require equipment and skills i don't have.
+yeah. probably fixable, but not by me. would require equipment and skills i don't have.

 I've heard hes a miserable fucker.
 Still has his communion money, etc